 - Lower monthly premiums than traditional health insurance plans.

-- A Health Saving Account (HSA) savings account established through Benefit Strategies that you use to pay health care expenses.
+- A Health Saving Account (HSA) savings account established through WEX that you use to pay health care expenses.
 You can and Carnegie will deposit tax-free contributions (subject to federal limits) to this savings account.

 All the features and benefits of the Gold (HSA) high-deductible health plan are designed to make health care expenses more manageable for employees.
 Additionally, the Gold plan can save you money overall with the interest earned and tax advantages given to deposits and qualified withdrawals in an Health Savings Account (HSA).